TESS–Gaia Light Curve: A PSF-based TESS FFI Light-curve Product

 Turning raw TESS full-frame images into precision light curves—released as a MAST HLSP that now underpins community time-domain science.

 I’m an astronomer who loves turning huge, messy datasets into clear stories about planets and the stars they orbit.
-I build tools and methods that help uncover what standard surveys might overlook — from better TESS photometry to new ways of combining transits, radial velocities, and imaging.
+I build tools and methods that help uncover what standard surveys might overlook — from better TESS photometry to new ways of combining transits, radial velocities, and results from the GEMS survey.

 I care about making data not just accurate, but useful — for myself and for the broader community.
 I like solving tricky problems, sharing what I learn, and building things that help others explore how planets form, evolve, and survive around some of the most extreme stars of the galaxy.